The OGA is fully committed to enabling the achievement of the UK government's commitments to reach net zero emissions by 2050.

 The OGA is working with government and industry on the vital role that the oil and gas industry must play in the UK energy transition – in driving to net zero carbon across the UKCS as quickly as possible.

-Government forecasts show that oil and gas will remain an important part of our energy mix for the foreseeable future, with the UK as a net importer, including under net zero.
+Government forecasts show that oil and gas will remain an important part of our energy mix for the foreseeable future, including under net zero.

-Managing the declining production and maximising value from the UKCS as cleanly and efficiently as possible to meet this demand - as long as it exists - from domestic production also has broader economic benefits including jobs, future exchequer revenues and reduced reliance on hydrocarbon imports.
+Managing the declining production and maximising value from the UKCS as cleanly and efficiently as possible to meet this demand - as long as it exists - from domestic production also has broader economic benefits including jobs and future exchequer revenues.

 The OGA has therefore put net zero considerations at the heart of its core business, including: